UPDATE: Friday's Texas coronavirus report

-Here is the Texas coronavirus daily report for Friday, as of 11:30 a.m.
-The state has updated its caseload, and more than 850 new cases were reported since Thursday's update.
-The state fatalities also increased by 32 since Thursday.
+Here is the Texas coronavirus daily report for Friday, as of noon.
+The state has updated its caseload, and more than 1,100 new cases were reported since Thursday's update.
+The state fatalities also increased by 34 since Thursday.

 Source: Texas Department of Health and Human Services